mvdwetering/yamaha_ynca/README.md

 *Recommended because you get notified of updates.*

-HACS is a 3rd party downloader for Home Assistant to easily install and update custom integrations made by the community.
+HACS is a third-party downloader for Home Assistant to easily install and update custom integrations made by the community.
 More information and installation instructions can be found on their site <https://hacs.xyz/>

 You can add the repository with the button below